Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): System Behavior Analysis and Switching Laws for the Time-Optimal Control Problem

 \subsubsection{Dimension Property of the Switching Law}

 \quad

 The dimension analysis of the optimal-trajectory manifold is indispensable to solve the time-optimal problem \eqref{eq:optimalproblem}.
-For a given sub-manifold represented by a switching law $S$, the motion time of every stage can be solved only if $S$ is of $n$ dimension.
+For a given switching law $S$, the motion time of every stage can be determined by solving equations as follows only if $S$ is of $n$ dimension, since the number of variables should equal the number of independent equations \cite{verbeke1995newton}.